Iterative Compositional Data Generation for Robot Control: Related Work

 Our work is complementary to all of these efforts but differs fundamentally: we generate full state-action-next-state transitions for \emph{unseen} tasks.
 Moreover, our iterative procedure evaluates the usefulness of generated data via offline RL, creating a closed-loop mechanism for self-improving compositional data generation.

-\textbf{Compositional Data Generation in Robotics}~~~Recent work has shown that exposing robots to compositional factors of variation can significantly improve generalization and reduce data requirements in manually collected datasets~\citep{@gao2024}.
-In parallel, compositional generative models have emerged that synthesize novel object and task combinations to expand the space of training experience~\citep{zhou2024robodreamer, barcellona2025dream}.
-These approaches demonstrate the utility of factoring environments into reusable components, but they operate on image representations and often rely on predefined decompositions.
-More importantly, prior compositional generative approaches do not address the challenge of improving a generative model using its own compositional synthesized data.
-In contrast, our approach introduces an \emph{iterative self-refinement procedure} in which the generative model synthesizes transitions for unseen task compositions.
+\textbf{Compositional Data Generation in Robotics}~~~Recent work has shown that exposing robots to compositional factors of variation can improve generalization and reduce the amount of manually collected data~\citep{@gao2024}.
+In parallel, generative approaches have begun to exploit compositional structure to synthesize additional training experience~\citep{zhou2024robodreamer, barcellona2025dream}.
+These works demonstrate the value of decomposing environments into reusable components, but they study compositionality in different settings from ours.

+Gao et al.~\citep{@gao2024} analyze compositional generalization in \emph{data collection strategies}, showing that imitation policies can generalize to unseen combinations of environmental factors when demonstrations are collected strategically.
+However, their work focuses on how to collect demonstrations for a fixed task and does not generate synthetic data or model transition dynamics.

+Other approaches employ compositional generative models in pixel space.
+For example, Dream to Manipulate~\citep{barcellona2025dream} augments demonstrations by applying equivariant transformations to existing trajectories, increasing data diversity while keeping the task and goal fixed.
+RoboDreamer~\citep{zhou2024robodreamer} learns a compositional video world model and evaluates it through imagination-based planning, where generated videos are mapped to actions via inverse dynamics.
+In both cases, compositionality is used to generate diverse observations or demonstrations within existing tasks.

+In contrast, our work studies \emph{inter-task compositional generalization}.
+Rather than augmenting demonstrations for a fixed task, we model the transition distribution for unseen compositions of task components and use the generated transition data to train control policies.
+To our knowledge, the closest related approach is SynthER, which also studies generative modeling of transition data for offline RL.
+However, SynthER focuses on improving policy learning within existing tasks, whereas our method generates data for entirely new task compositions and iteratively improves the generative model using validated synthetic datasets.